 An increase in risk score since last report

-▲ ► Risk score has remained unchanged since last report
+Risk score has remained unchanged since last report

 ▼ A decrease in risk score since last report

-irrent R isk Rati ing Tarmat Risk 2015 Q4 2016 Q1 2016 Q2 2016 Q3 Target Score Status Quarterly Activity Summary / The Pension Fund Investment Strategy does not deliver the long term projected investments returns and does not comply with legislation.
-16 16 16 16 16 • Government confirmation of ACCESS pooling submission is still awaited.
-Separate reports on the current activity around ACCESS pooling and proposals for reviewing and producing a revised Investment Strategy Statement is being presented to this meeting (see risk control A1).
-E The funding level of the Pension Fund deteriorates.
-16 16 16 16 16 Individual results were circulated to the majority of employers in December (see risk control B2).
-The results of the Triennial Valuation report show that the whole Fund funding level has increased from 84% as at 31 March 2013 to 91% as at 31 March 2016 with an overall reduction in the deficit from £617m to £336m.
-The Funding Strategy Statement (FSS) has been updated for the 2016 Valuation, and the 8 week consultation period for this document closed on 20 th January.
-The final version of the FSS will be provided to Pension Committee for sign off in March.
-Pension Board are also being presented the final version of the FSS as an item on this agenda. ( Scheme employers default on meeting their obligations to the Pension Fund and LGPS.
+Risk Current Risk Rating Target 2016 Q1 2016 Q2 2016 Q3 Target Score Status Quarterly Activity Summary A The Pension Fund Investment Strategy does not deliver the long term projected investments returns and does not comply with legislation.
+16 16 16 16 16 • The ACCESS proposal has been approved by Government and all 11 authorities involved have signed the inter authority agreement allowing the establishment of a joint governance committee.
+Officers will work with advisors to develop a transition plan and a separate paper will be presented in the June meeting of the Pensions Committee.
+The Investment Strategy Statement was approved by the Pensions Committee in March 2017 and has since been published on the website. В The funding level of the Pension Fund deteriorates.
+16 16 16 16 16 • The Triennial Valuation was completed with the Actuary providing the Final Valuation report on the 31 March 2017.
+This document is available on the Pension Fund website.
+The results of the Triennial Valuation report show that the whole Fund funding level has increased from 84% as at 31 March 2013 to 91% as at 31 March 2016 with an overall reduction in the deficit from £617m to £336m. С Scheme employers default on meeting their obligations to the Pension Fund and LGPS.
 16 16 16 16 8 • Validation checks on membership data have been carried out as part of the 2015/16 Annual Benefit Statement exercise and 2016 Valuation (see risk control C1).
 A risk based approach has been adopted for the 2016 valuation which has been reflected in the results schedules sent to employers.
 These risk categories have been used to set the funding targets for each scheme employer given a minimum level of probability (see risk control C4).

-The Pensions Team have been responding to queries from employers, with most common area of concern in regards to the general increase in employer contribution rates.
+The Pensions Team have been working in conjunction with the LPP to develop a new set of Employer Surveys to ensure that information on employer bodies is kept up to date.
+The surveys are expected to be issued in Q1 2017/18 (See risk control C6).
 D The Pension Fund and its third party providers do not comply with regulations, statute or procedure.
 4 4 4 4 4 • Hertfordshire is acting as lead administering authority for the procurement of legal advice for the ACCESS pool.
-The tender was issued in December with the deadline for responses as 27 th January 2017, responses will be evaluated in February (see risk control D6).
-The Internal Audit of Pensions Administration as outlined in the 2016/17 Shared Internal Audit Service (SIAS) Audit Plan took place during Q3, and a draft report will be issued during quarter 4.
-A copy of the final report will be presented to Pension Board at the June meeting.
+The tender was completed with Squires Patton Boggs being named as the successful contractor.
+The Internal Audit of Pensions Administration as outlined in the 2016/17 Shared Internal Audit Service (SIAS) Audit Plan took place during Q3, and a final report was issued in Q4 which gave substantial assurance over the controls in place, with two 'merits attention' recommendations.
+The final report is attached as Appendix E to this paper.
 TOTALS 52 52 52 52 44

-The following table provides a detailed list of the control mechanisms and their status.
+The following table provides a detailed list of the control mechanism and their status.
 Commentary is also provided about any risk events that have occurred in the last quarter and progress to implement those controls that are under development.